Baird's trogon

-Baird's trogon (Trogon bairdii) is a species of bird belonging to the family Trogonidae, the quetzals and trogons.
-It is found in Costa Rica and Panama.
-Its name commemorates Spencer Fullerton Baird, a 19th-century naturalist and first curator of the Smithsonian Institution.
+Baird's trogon (Trogon bairdii) is a bird species belonging to the family Trogonidae, which includes quetzals and trogons.
+It is native to Costa Rica and Panama.
+The species is named in honor of Spencer Fullerton Baird, a renowned naturalist of the 19th century who served as the first curator of the Smithsonian Institution.

 Taxonomy and systematics

 Baird's trogon is sometimes treated as conspecific with one or both of green-backed trogon (T. viridis) and white-tailed trogon (T. chionurus).
 They do form a sister group with black-headed trogon (T. melanocephalus) and citreoline trogon (T. citreolus).
 Baird's trogon is monotypic.

 Description

 Baird's trogon is 25 to 28 cm long and weighs about 95 g.
 The male's head and most of the breast are bluish black and the rest of the underparts a rich bright red.
 It has a stout light blue bill and ring around the eye.
 The upperparts are metallic blue-green and the wings mostly blackish with some white on the primary feathers.
 The upper side of the tail feathers are greenish- to violet-blue with black tips.
 Their underside is white with black tips.
 The female replaces the blue and green with dark slate above and a paler gray in the throat and breast.
 The underparts have less red and the underside of the tail is barred with black and white.